Home | Browse Topics | Taonga Māori | Māori land | Takutai moana: Customary rights in the marine and coastal area (foreshore and seabed)

 Attorney-General v Ngāti Apa [2003] 3 NZLR 643 (Court of Appeal) Te Takutai Moana Act 2011, ss 6, 9(1), 11 Te Takutai Moana Act 2011, s 12

-In 2003 the Court of Appeal surprised the government of the day by ruling that Māori might be able to show customary ownership of areas of te takutai moana and that the Māori Land Court had the power to consider this question and then recognise that ownership.
-The government responded with the Foreshore and Seabed Act 2004 – this gave the government (“the Crown”) legal ownership of the foreshore and seabed, and extinguished (cancelled) any customary rights that Māori might have, including the ability to have ownership claims to the foreshore and seabed investigated.
+In 2003, the Court of Appeal ruled that Māori might be able to show customary ownership of areas of te takutai moana and that the Māori Land Court had the power to consider this question and then recognise that ownership.
+The government responded with the Foreshore and Seabed Act 2004 which gave the government (“the Crown”) legal ownership of the foreshore and seabed.
+It also extinguished (cancelled) any customary rights that Māori might have, including the ability to have ownership claims to the foreshore and seabed investigated.

-After widespread protest from Māori, and criticism from the Waitangi Tribunal and the Human Rights Commission, the Foreshore and Seabed Act was abolished and replaced with Te Takutai Moana Act in 2011.
-The new Act restored the possibility of customary title in the marine and coastal area, and gave Māori some scope to gain recognition of their customary interests, if they took their claim to the government or the courts by April 2017 (see:“Pathways for recognition of customary rights in te takutai moana”).
+After widespread protest from Māori, and criticism from the Waitangi Tribunal and the Human Rights Commission, the Foreshore and Seabed Act was replaced with Te Takutai Moana Act 2011.
+The new Act restored the possibility of customary title in the marine and coastal area, and gave Māori some scope to gain recognition of their customary interests if they took their claim to the government or the courts by April 2017 (see:“Pathways for recognition of customary rights in te takutai moana”).

 Many Māori are still unhappy with the new Act, and believe that the real effect of the Act is little different from the earlier Foreshore and Seabed Act.